 The NKBA suggests you follow these simple guidelines for the work triangle when you are starting your kitchen planning.

 - The sum of the work triangle’s three sides should not exceed longer than 26 feet, and each leg should measure between 4 and 9 feet.

 - The work triangle should not cut through an island or peninsula by more than 12 inches.
 A little redirection around your kitchen island or peninsular is suitable, but your work path should never be blocked or disrupted.

 Kitchen Sink Placement

 - If the kitchen has only one sink, it should be placed between or across the cooking surface, preparation area, or refrigerator.
-When the kitchen plan includes more than three primary work centers, such as an added prep sink for example, than each addtional travel distance to the addtional work center should measure no less than 4 feet and nor more than 9 feet.
+When the kitchen plan includes more than three primary work centers, such as an added prep sink for example, than each additional travel distance to the additional work center should measure no less than 4 feet and nor more than 9 feet.

 Work Triangle Traffic

 - No major traffic patterns should cross through the work triangle.

 The primary goal of the work triangle is to create efficiency within all the major work stations near the cook, without placing them too far apart or too close that they may become restricted.
 It is also designed to minimize traffic interruptions from outside occupants who may also use the kitchen while the main cook is working.